 5. It helps build and deeper social bonds

 During a stressful experience, have you ever had an urge to be near your colleagues, friends, or family?
-If so, that is because acute stress may also lead to prosocial behavior or “tend-and-befriend” response, encouraging greater cooperation, compassion, care, trust, sharing, support, deeper social bonding, and friendliness.
+If so, that is because acute stress may also lead to prosocial behavior or a “tend-and-befriend” response, encouraging greater cooperation, compassion, care, trust, sharing, support, deeper social bonding, and friendliness.